openplanet-nl/nadeoapi-docs/Readme.md

 3. Visit http://127.0.0.1/

 ## Running tests
 Content tests run automatically on a push to the repository.
-To run them locally, you need Python and PyYAML to run the tests locally.
+To run them locally, you need Python and PyYAML.
 Then, simply run the test script:

 ```
 $ ./test.py